Youngkin summons higher education leaders to help promote his plan for ‘lab school’ partnerships

 Youngkin said it would be up to localities if they wanted to design a lab school that involves a for-profit company.
 “The heart of the lab schools will be our higher education working with school boards,” he said.

-But, he added, “I do see this opportunity for us to bring businesses who have particular training or long-term needs for workforce to actually give advice or counsel for what kind of curriculum might best fit...
-This is a chance for us to tap into all kinds of good ideas, and I know it’s hard to believe sometimes but some of them actually come from the business community.”
+But, he added, “I do see this opportunity for us to bring businesses who have particular training or long-term needs for workforce to actually give advice or counsel for what kind of curriculum might best fit. … This is a chance for us to tap into all kinds of good ideas, and I know it’s hard to believe sometimes but some of them actually come from the business community.”

-Note: Correction: A previous version of this article incorrectly spelled the name of Norfolk State University’s president.
-She is Javaune Adams-Gaston, not Jauvane Adams-Gaston.
-The article has been corrected.